FamilySearch/gedcomx-rs/specifications/rs-specification.md

 a successful `GET` SHOULD result in a `204` response code.

-If one (and only one) event was created as a result of a successful `POST` request, the request SHOULD result in a `201` response code and a `Location` header specifying the id of the created event.
+If one (and only one) event was created as a result of a successful `POST` request, the request SHOULD result in a `201` response code and a `Location` header specifying the URI of the created event.
 If multiple events were created as a result of a successful
 `POST` request, the request SHOULD result in a `204` response code.

 A server MAY provide other HTTP response codes as applicable under conditions established by the HTTP specification.